Our Approach to Pricing, Access and Affordability

 OVERSIGHT OF OUR APPROACH TO PRICING, ACCESS AND AFFORDABILITY OF MEDICINES

-The Corporate Responsibility and Compliance Committee of our Board of Directors receives regular updates during the year regarding our approach to pricing, access and affordability of our medicines, as well as on the activities of our Amgen Safety Net Foundation and other philanthropic activities that provide access to our medicines across the globe.
+The Corporate Responsibility and Compliance Committee of our Board of Directors receives regular updates regarding our approach to pricing, access and affordability of our medicines, as well as on the activities of our Amgen Safety Net Foundation and other philanthropic activities that provide access to our medicines across the globe.

 OUR COMPLIANCE WITH DRUG PRICING LAWS